Skip to content

 Here are the types of work that plumbers need licensing to do:

-• Assemble pipe sections, tubing, or fittings using couplings, clamps, screws, bolts, cement, plastic solvent, caulking, or soldering, brazing, or welding equipment.
+• Pipe assembly: Assemble pipe sections, tubing, or fittings using couplings, clamps, screws, bolts, cement, plastic solvent, caulking, or soldering, brazing, or welding equipment.

-If you don’t have a license, you’ll be limited to unclogging pipes and making small repairs.
+If you don’t have a license, you’ll be limited to unclogging pipes and making small plumbing repairs.

 Types of plumbing licenses in South Carolina

-The type of license you need will depend on the type of work you would like to do.
+The type of license you need will depend on the cost of the projects you’re working on.
 South Carolina offers two licenses:

-Meanwhile, the Residential Specialty Contractor License allows you to perform residential and commercial plumbing work valued above $5,000.
+The Residential Specialty Contractor Plumbing License allows you to perform residential and commercial plumbing work valued up to $10,000.

-Note: License holders of the Residential Specialty Contractor License in South Carolina must possess a Mechanical Contractor License to perform commercial work valued over $5,000.
+License holders of the Residential Specialty Contractor Plumbing License in South Carolina must possess a Mechanical Contractor License to perform commercial work valued over $10,000.
 A Mechanical Contractor License is broader in scope and also allows an individual to perform a wider range of mechanical work beyond just plumbing.

 The South Carolina Residential Builders Commission and the South Carolina Department of Labor, Licensing and Regulation allow the following work for each plumbing license types: